smittytone/Word2Text/README.md

 ### Markdown

 *word2text* can use Word files’ styling information to mark up the processed text with Markdown formatting tags.
-This is necessarily limited: Word has only two standard headline sizes, and the only empahsis options relevant to Markdown are bold and/or italic text.
+This is necessarily limited: Word has only two standard headline sizes, and the only emphasis options relevant to Markdown are bold and/or italic text.
 Where these apply, *word2text* will mark up the text accordingly.
 Text styled as a Word Bulleted List entry will be tagged as a Markdown unordered list.

 For custom styles, *word2text* will apply bold and/or italic emphasis where it can.
-For custome headlines, *word2text* will apply a Markdown headline size based on the style’s font size.
+For custom headlines, *word2text* will apply a Markdown headline size based on the style’s font size.

 In due course, I hope to support table formatting from Word tables and ultimately to more intelligently parse custom Word styles.